All libraries in Somerset provide books and a range of audio-visual material for children and adults to borrow.

 We also use management information on what books are popular (such as that they are frequently borrowed) to help us take decisions about what books we buy.
 Book stock is selected and managed according to a Stock Provision Policy and a Stock Standards Policy, both of which are regularly reviewed.

 We welcome feedback from members of the public.
 You can suggest a book to be bought in several different ways.

 Fill in a comments form, available in all libraries

 Use the feedback facility on the LibrariesWest website.

 We will buy those titles that we think will improve the book stock of Somerset's Libraries.
 Although we will consider every suggestion, we cannot guarantee to buy everything.
 A title may be out of print; we may already have sufficient copies or it may be unsuitable for the library in question, for example.
 We always reply to completed comments forms, so you will be able to find out what we decided to do

-We are always willing to accept donations of books and other materials (for example, music CDs, talking books) in good condition.
-As not all items may be suitable for stock, a donated item will be accepted on the basis that it may be used as other library materials, such as that it is exchanged between libraries.
+We are always willing to accept donations of books and other materials (for example, DVDs or talking books) in good condition.
+As not all items may be suitable for stock, a donated item will be accepted on the basis that it may be used as other library materials, such as being exchanged between libraries.
 Please feel free to hand in any books or other items you would like to donate at your local library.